boazbk/tcs/lec_03a_computing_every_function.md

 ::: {.exercise title="Pairing" #embedtuples-ex}
 This exercise asks you to give a one-to-one map from $\N^2$ to $\N$.
-This can be useful to implement two-dimensional arrays as "syntacic sugar" in programming languages that only have one-dimensional array.
+This can be useful to implement two-dimensional arrays as "syntactic sugar" in programming languages that only have one-dimensional array.

 1. Prove that the map $F(x,y)=2^x3^y$ is a one-to-one map from $\N^2$ to $\N$.